-“Solid” describes cabling whose conductors are made of solid metal, usually copper.
-Makes sense, right?
-Because each conductor is made of a single thick copper wire, the cable as a whole is generally more rigid.
-And since that makes it somewhat resistant to bending, solid cable is most often used in backbone cable runs through walls and conduit, where flexibility isn't really necessary.
+“Solid” describes cabling with conductors made of solid metal, usually copper.
+With each conductor made of a single thick copper wire, the cable is generally more rigid.
+Since that makes it somewhat resistant to bending, solid cable is most often used in backbone cable runs through walls and conduit, where flexibility isn't really necessary.

 What does "stranded" mean?

-Then there's stranded cables.
-These are made up of many fine metal filaments, which are twisted together to form the larger, thicker wire.
-Because it's composed of thin wires, stranded cable is a lot more flexible than solid, so it's commonly used in patch cords and other shorter network cables that need to be able to flex and bend during use.
+Stranded cables are made up of many fine metal filaments, which are twisted together to form the larger, thicker wire.
+Since it is composed of thin wires, stranded cable is a lot more flexible than solid, so it's commonly used in patch cords and other shorter network cables that need to be able to flex and bend during use.

-So what does all this mean for your RJ45 connectors?
-Well, once you understand which type of cable you're dealing with, choosing the right plug suddenly becomes a loteasier.
-It's basically just a matter of matching cable type to connector type: solid goes with solid, and stranded goes with stranded.
+So, what does all this mean for your RJ45 connectors?
+Well, once you understand which type of cable you're dealing with, choosing the right plug suddenly becomes easier.
+It's basically just a matter of matching cable type to connector type: solid goes with solid — and stranded goes with stranded.
 Just be sure not to mix and match the two, or you'll end up with a bad connection.

-Well, in order to make a successful connection, a plug's tooth-like contact pins need to properly pierce through the plastic insulation of the accompanying wire.
-When this is done correctly, the pin is able to physically touch the wire conductor, and ZAP!
-A connection is made.
+They are not because in order to make a successful connection, a plug's tooth-like contact pins need to properly pierce through the plastic insulation of the accompanying wire.
+When this is done correctly, the pin can physically touch the wire conductor and a connection is made.
 It's a simple concept to understand, but because of the differences between solid and stranded wire, the insulation-piercing process is a little different for each type.

-While solid RJ45 teeth only need to make contact with one wire, stranded RJ45 teeth need to work their way in among multiple strands in order to make a worthwhile connection.
-The subtle differences between connector contacts can be tough for the untrained eye to identify, but can cause some pretty big problems when paired with the wrong type of cable.
-Save yourself time, frustration and wasted supplies by verifying that your cable and RJ45 connectors "match".
+While solid RJ45 teeth only need to make contact with one wire, stranded RJ45 teeth need to work their way in among multiple strands, in order to make a worthwhile connection.
+The subtle differences between connector contacts can be tough for the untrained eye to identify but can cause some big problems when paired with the wrong type of cable.
+Save yourself time, frustration and wasted supplies by verifying that your cable and RJ45 connectors "match."

-So let's say you've got yourself a connector and aren't sure if it's stranded or solid?
-You may be wondering, is there some way to confirm this visually?
-Why yes, there is, thanks for hypothetically asking.
+Let’s say you have a connector and aren't sure if it's stranded or solid.
+You may be wondering if there is some way to visually confirm which one it is.
+There is.

-A stranded connector, on the other hand, may have more numerous teeth, and they may be spaced closer together, since their job is to get all up in between the stranded filaments.
+A stranded connector, on the other hand, may have numerous teeth and may be spaced closer together, with their job to get up and in between the stranded filaments.
 If the teeth are spaced, the space between is usually shallower.
 Their job isn't really to straddle the filaments, since piercing the jacket and getting between the strands will make the necessary connection.